A Quantum Theory with Non-Collapsing Measurements: Passive quantum theory

-The model pQT is defined by the same set of postulates as quantum theory, except for the state update rule.
-Denoting states in passive quantum theory -- or \emph{p-states}, for short -- by $\ket{\overfrown{\psi}}$, the modified projection postulate reads \begin{quotation} $\overfrown{{\cal M}_{3}}$: A system resides in the same state\emph{ }$\ket{\overfrown{\psi}}$\emph{ before and after} measuring an observable $\hat{A}$. \end{quotation} Thus, p-states undergo a \emph{linear} transformation when p-measurements are carried out,
+The model pQT is defined by the same set of postulates as quantum theory, except for the state-update rule ${\cal M}_{3}$.
+It will be convenient to refer to states and measurements in pQT as \emph{p-states} and \textit{p-measurements} etc. The modified projection postulate reads \begin{quotation} $\mathcal{M}^{\prime}_3$: A system resides in the same p-state $\ket{\psip}$\emph{ before and after} measuring an observable $\hat{A}$. \end{quotation} Thus, p-states undergo a \emph{linear} transformation when measurements are carried out,